cs1302uga/cs1302-ce16/README.md

    that is required when implemeting an interface in a separate file.

-1. Now, without modifying the `Student` class, update the `Driver` class to clearly demo the following using lambda expressions (please stage commit after each):
+1. Now, without modifying the `Student` class, update the `Driver` class to clearly demo the following using lambda expressions (please stage and commit after each):
    1. Find and print the max `Student` in the `students` array according to GPA.
    1. Add references to `Course` objects to the `courses` array with different `prefix` values, then sort the `courses` array by `prefix`.